armory/docs/content/en/armory-enterprise/quick-spin-instructions/quickstart-quick-spin.md

 ---
-title: Quick Spin Quick Start
+title: Deploy and manage a Spinnaker Application with Quick Spin
-linkTitle: "Start using Quick Spin"
+linkTitle: "quick-spin-tutorial"
 no_list: true
 weight: 5
 description: >